Click here for information about requirements and the application process.

 Tracy Grant, Managing Editor firstname.lastname@example.org

-You must be a college junior, senior or graduate student enrolled in a degree program on Oct.
-12, 2018.
-There is no age requirement.
+You must be a college junior, senior or graduate student enrolled in a degree program by the application deadline date.

 Applicants must have had at least one previous professional news media job or internship.